Strawberry Blackberry Clafoutis

 I think light, fruit-based desserts, like this strawberry blackberry clafoutis, are the perfect end to brunch.
 It’s just a little something sweet to nosh on after a leisurely meal, but not dense or heavy to leave you feeling weighed down for the rest of the day.
 Mother’s Day is right around the corner, and if you’re hosting your mother for brunch, I’d nominate this to have a spot on your table.
-Both my mother and mother-in-law are self-proclaimed chocoholics, so last year the chocolate ganache bundt cake was a big hit.
+Both my mother and mother-in-law are self-proclaimed chocoholics, so last year the chocolate fudge bundt cake was a big hit.
 I’ll go with something chocolate-based again this year, but if you’re looking for something a bit lighter, this is a winner.

 Adapted from Julia Child’s Mastering the Art of French Cooking

 - 1 tablespoon vanilla

 - 1/8 teaspoon cinnamon